-Flex zones at the knuckles and reinforced fingertips make for a durable cycling glove that’s suitable even for mild off-roading.
+These gloves feature flex zones at the knuckles and reinforced fingertips make for a durable cycling glove that’s suitable even for mild off-roading.
 Despite this, they truly excel on the road, where they feel as light and airy as half-fingered gloves even in warmer months.
-A truly impressive cycling glove that leaves you hard-pressed to find a single fault.
+A truly impressive glove that leaves you hard-pressed to find a single fault.

 Gearonic Half Finger Cycling Gloves